 The Scrum Master is the servant-leader for a team.
 They are responsible for ensuring that any impediments to the ability of a team to deliver products or services are removed.

-The main role here is to be the facilitator and also keep the teams on track with their sprint goal if ever they get sidetracked by other tasks.
+The main role here is to be the facilitator and also keep the teams on track with their sprint goal if they ever get sidetracked by other tasks.

 Responsibilities

-Scrum Master is primarily responsible for ensuring Scrum’s rules are followed, and facilitating ways to change when needed.
+Scrum Master is primarily responsible for ensuring Scrum’s rules are followed and facilitating ways to change when needed.

-Scrum Master’s primary focus is the management of the development team: coaching, mentoring and protecting Scrum Team members from organizational distractions and influences that might prevent them from doing their work effectively.
+Scrum Master’s primary focus is the management of the development team: coaching, mentoring, and protecting Scrum Team members from organizational distractions and influences that might prevent them from doing their work effectively.

 Scrum Development Team

-Development teams are usually smaller than the traditional software teams in other processes and are typically collocated (to avoid delays in the communication).
-The Scrum development team is responsible for all technical activities involved with a product, including analysis, design, coding, testing, and documenting; but not building or running the physical computer system needed to run the software.
+Development teams are usually smaller than the traditional software teams in other processes and are typically collocated (to avoid delays in communication).
+The Scrum development team is responsible for all technical activities involved with a product, including analysis, design, coding, testing, and documenting, but not building or running the physical computer system needed to run the software.

 Report to:

-The ScrumMaster reports to one of the top management and is not in the chain of command for any other purposes than those of Scrum.
+The ScrumMaster reports to one of the top management and is not in the chain of command for any purpose other than those of Scrum.
 The Product Owner needs an advocate among the organization’s leadership team but does not need to report to this person since he should be part of the product development team and have the authority to make decisions about the direction of the product.
 The ScrumMaster and Product Owner should work closely together, but they must not be in a chain of command with each other – so that neither one is responsible for performing tasks assigned by the other.

 Artifacts In Agile Scrum Methodology